 Retention hiring starts with getting your job description right, in order to attract the talent you want to your business.

-We will be releasing a short guide on writing job descriptions later this year, which will give you pointers on the best way to attract the talent you want with the job descriptions you write.
+We have released a short guide on writing job descriptions, which will give you pointers on the best way to attract the talent you want with the job descriptions you write.